What is the BRC, or what is the British Retail Consortium?

 In addition to BRC Food Safety, BRC has 5 other standards, namely:

-1. Packaging and packaging
+1. and packaging materials

-2. and distribution
+2. Storage and distribution

 3. Agents and brokers